DAkintola94/LaundryDormApi/README.md

 Information before cloning the application:

 The installer don’t need Visual Studio or Visual Studio Code installed to run the application if its set it up with Docker correctly.
+In other word, **Make sure Docker Desktop is installed on your computer**

 Everything the app needs is baked into Docker containers:
 .NET SDK/runtime is inside the ASP.NET container